 5 large leaves fresh basil plus more for garnish

 3-4 cups chicken or vegetable broth (or water), plus more for a less thick soup

 1 teaspoon granulated sugar (optional)

 1-2 teaspoons red chili flakes (start with less, add more if desired)

 - Drain the tomatoes and reserve the liquid (important!).
 Cut the tomatoes lengthwise and arrange them in an even layer on a rimmed baking sheet.
 Drizzle olive oil over the tomatoes (approximately 2-3 Tablespoons for all) and sprinkle with salt and pepper.
 Roast tomatoes in preheated oven for approximately 30 minutes, turning the tomatoes once halfway through.

 - In a medium size Dutch oven or soup pot, heat 1 Tablespoon of olive oil over medium heat.
 When hot, add the onions and stir.
 Cook for approximately 3 minutes or until onions just start to turn soft, stirring frequently to prevent burning.
-Stir in the garlic and cook for an additional minute before adding the reserved tomato liquid, vegetable or chicken stock, sugar, and crushed red chili flakes.
+Stir in the garlic, roasted tomatoes and fresh basil and cook for an additional minute before adding the reserved tomato liquid, vegetable or chicken stock, sugar, and crushed red chili flakes.

 - Bring pot to a boil, reduce heat to low, and simmer, uncovered for approximately 15-20 minutes.
 Remove from heat and allow pot to cool for 5-10 minutes before pureéing in a food processor or blender*.

 - Return the pureéd soup to the pot, taste and add any additional seasoning you feel necessary.
 Reheat and serve.
 Garnish with fresh basil, cheese or favorite crackers.